 Rorschach was a Fulbright Scholar, holds a Ph.D. in art history from Yale University and earned a B.A. from Brandeis University.

 Since joining John Brown Limited in 2011, Mike has counseled numerous non-profit organizations.
-His clients include The Museum of Modern Art in New York City, WNET New York Public Media, New York City Center, and the Lincoln Center for the Performing Arts.
+His clients have included The Museum of Modern Art in New York City, WNET New York Public Media, New York City Center, New Jersey Performing Arts Center, and the Lincoln Center for the Performing Arts.

-Mike has lectured at various institutions such as Christie's and Columbia University as well as cultural institutions around the world.
-He serves on The Board of Visitors at Columbia University School of General Studies and The Playwrights Realm Board.
+Mike received his B.A. from Columbia University and has lectured at various institutions such as Christie's and Columbia University as well as cultural institutions around the world.
+In addition to the CCL, he serves on the Board of The Playwrights Realm.